‘Sports Illustrated’ Swimsuit Finalist Raine Michaels Goes Braless Under Sheer Top In Racy Boomerang

 “Wow you look gorgeous!” another one chimed in.

 As Sports Illustrated Swimsuit reported back in January, Raine is one of the six finalists selected to participate in the competition.
-She is one of the more 10,000 women who sent Instagram videos and had in-person interviews to make it to the Bahamas, as the report pointed out.
+She is one of the more than 10,000 women who sent Instagram videos and had in-person interviews to make it to the Bahamas, as the report pointed out.

 “Sports Illustrated has been one of my goals since I was probably 13 years old,” Michaels told Fox News.
 “I’ve always wanted to be a part of Sports Illustrated.
-I loved the magazine.
+I loved the magazine.”